 This is on Apple TV and if you can get hold of it do have a watch.
 It’s sweet and has plenty of laugh out loud moments.
 Son, Daughter, Rob and I all loved it and binged the first four episodes in one evening.

 I looked it up because it is created by Bill Lawrence who created ‘Scrubs’ an excellent, excellent show from the early 2000s.
 You can re-watch it on All 4 and I recommend you do.

 Talking of ‘Scrubs’, over Lockdown the two stars of the show, Zach Braff and Donald Faison, started doing a podcast, talking about each episode of the show.
 It’s very funny and I love the chemistry between them.
 It’s called ‘Fake Doctors Real Friends’ and well worth a listen.

 420.2 The Recap of the Rap Recaps – Fake Doctors, Real Friends with Zach and Donald

 Finally I can’t recommend a Podcast without giving another plug for the UTTERLY MAGNIFICENT ‘Older and Wider’ Podcast with Jenny Eclair and Judith Holder.
 Please, Please sign up to this.
 You won’t regret it.

-Ep 102.
-The one with the triumphs, tennis elbow and some not very confident Bird chat – Older and Wider Podcast
+Ep 112.
+The one with the non-acholic drinks, problems in the bolt hole and some non matching chairs – Older and Wider Podcast

-- Ep 99.
-The one with the pricey hyacinths, a trip to Holland & Barrett and The Dig
+- Ep 111.
+The one with a trip to the seaside, pricey cakes and bank holiday blues

 Sorry I rambled on for so long!
 I hope you are all keeping well and safe.